OnePetDev/one-pet-data/hp-klaviyo-lists.md

 ---
-title: Honest Paws Klaviyo lists
+title: Honest Paws - Klaviyo
+parent: Custom Audiences
-nav_order: 4
+nav_order: 1
 ---
 # Klaviyo lists

 Klaviyo lists are sent from the One Pet Data Lake.

+#### Table of contents

+1. Table of contents
+{:toc}

 ## List of Active Subscribers